 A time-critical removal action (RA) was recommended in the Site Investigation Closure Memorandum dated December 21, 2022.
 An Action Memorandum was prepared and signed by the SEMD Director on January 26, 2023.
 The results of the sampling data can be found in the Lewis Chemical Site file.

 2.1.2 Response Actions to Date

-For information on response actions performed prior to April 10, 2023, please refer to POLREP #1.
+For information on prior response actions performed, please refer to POLREP #5.